Pet Care Home

 Breeding / Reproduction

-Little is known about the breeding habits of the Bala Shark, though they are an egg scatterer.
+Little is known about the breeding habits of the Bala Shark, though they are egg scatterers.
 They have been reported to have bred in the aquarium, but are not yet bred commercially.
+These fish are farmed in great numbers in Thailand and other countries with the use of hormones.
+For a general description of breeding cyprinids, seeBreeding Freshwater Fish: Cyprinids.

-• Ease of Propagation: Unknown - This fish has been known to breed in the home aquarium but generally accidentally.
+• Ease of Breeding: Unknown – This fish has been known to accidentally breed in the home aquarium.

 Availability